-Frequently Asked Questions About N.C.
-Corporate, Excise & Insurance Tax
+Frequently Asked Questions about N.C.
+Franchise, Corporate Income & Insurance Tax

 Do I need to apply for a corporate identification number?

 No. For corporate income and franchise tax purposes, taxpayers are identified by their Federal identification Number and the number assigned by the Secretary of State.

 What is the Department's current position regarding Nexus in North Carolina: "Physical Presence" vs. "Economic Presence?"